nemurihime72/mad-bookreader/Documentations.md

 ## Week 11
 ### Implementations done:
-* Fixed database error
+* Fixed small database error

 ## Week 12
 ### Implementations done:
-* Completed online pdf reader with "go to page" and "page swipe direction" function
+* Completed online pdf reader with "go to page" and "page swipe direction" function with use of database
+* Redid database functions